 To support our Black community, we have to educate ourselves, listen, and teach each other.
 In Oakland, we always believe this begins with listening to Black folx and engaging in what is shared.

 Below is a collated list of our existing resources as well as resources from community members for us to engage with and take action from.

 Black Lives Matter.
 Black Businesses Matter.
 Black Futures Matter.

 #BlackLivesMatter is a global network that started as a response to the acquittal of Trayvon Martin's murderer in 2013 by Oakland-based Alicia Garza, Opal Tometi, and Patrisse Khan-Cullors.
 It is a massively extensive resource for updates, resources, and actionable ways to join the movement.

 Black History and Culture

 Oakland celebrates Black history all year, but we kick it up a notch in February during Black History Month, with special events and exhibits that happen all over the city.
 You can still learn about Black history and culture by visiting important monuments in and around downtown.
-When Shelter in Place lifts and museums and tours open up, many have standing exhibits dedicated to Black history, culture, and resources for making change for the future.
+As museums and tours open up, many have standing exhibits dedicated to Black history, culture, and resources for making change for the future.

 The Black Panther Party